rethinkdb/rethinkdb-rs/2-query-language/secondary-indexes.md

 ## Multi indexes ##

-If you want to bind a document to multiple values like for example a blog post to multiple tags, you need to use a multi index.
+To index a single document multiple times by different values use a multi index.
+For example, you can index a blog post with an array of tags by each tag.

 ### Creation ###
 Suppose each post has a field `tags` that maps to an array of tags.
 The schema of the